srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 > **Note**: **Preventive maintenance** (sometimes called preventative maintenance or predictive maintenance) is an equipment maintenance program that schedules maintenance activities to be performed while the equipment is operating normally.
 The intent of this approach is to avoid unexpected breakdowns that often incur costly disruptions.

 It's not always easy to detect abnormal vibration levels.
 For this reason, you are looking to Azure IoT Hub to detect data anomalies.
 You plan to have vibration detection sensors on the conveyor belt, sending continuous telemetry to an IoT Hub.
 The IoT Hub will use Azure Stream Analytics, and a built-in Machine Learning (ML) model, to give you advance warning of vibration anomalies.
-You also plan to archive all the telemetry data, just in case it's ever needed.
+You also plan to archive all all of the telemetry data, just in case it's needed for further analysis in the future.

 You decide to build a prototype of the planned system, initially using simulated telemetry from a single device.